 “Watchlisted Individuals Suffer

-In our country we have established that certain impairments to our freedom or property require notice of the causal charge, and an opportunity to contest it.
+In our country we have established that certain impairments to our freedom or property require notice of the causal charge, and a meaningful opportunity to contest it.
 These principles are mostly embodied in our right to trial by a jury of our peers.
 Flaws in our current watchlisting system allow the transformation of simple rumors into secret and devastating charges, from which no one can extricate themselves through a trial, nor have the opportunity to confront the accusers.
-Our will and resources should align to prevent these unlawful practices from continuing.
+Our will and resources should align to prevent these unlawful practices from continuing – to preserve the essential and delicate freedoms that protect us all.

 Here is a link to the Tanvir docket, the case is up for Oral Argument at the U.S. Supreme Court this Fall.

-In viewing cases like Tanvir, it is good to know of good work being done by good people, trying to put an end to the flawed practices which are allowing unwarranted harassment.
+In viewing cases like Tanvir, it is good to see good work being done by good people, trying to put an end to the flawed practices which imperil our basic freedoms.
 If you appreciate this work, please encourage us by going to https://gofundme.com/thelegalcoop and making a small donation.